Donaldpherman/ACMEFarmersMarket/README.md

 # ACMEFarmersMarket
 A C++ project giving to me by employer during a job interview

+Use command line argument -t to run unit tests.

 See Below for details:

 Candidate Evaluation Assignment